CRABS: A syntactic-semantic pincer strategy for bounding LLM interpretation of Python notebooks: Introduction

 At present, however, LLMs cannot reliably analyze entire notebooks on their own.
-As we show in Section~\ref{sec:main-results}, LLMs face hallucination issues and long-context challenges with the result that they sometimes identify variables that do not exist and for longer notebooks frequently return information flow graphs with the wrong number of code cells.
+As we show in Section~\ref{sec:main-results}, LLMs face hallucination issues and long-context challenges with the result that they sometimes identify variables that do not exist, and for longer notebooks frequently return information flow graphs with the wrong number of code cells.
 To address these issues, we adopt an approach that reduces the overall workload assigned to the LLM and limits its tasks to those that entail semantically informed analysis of the code.

 In this paper, we propose the \underline{C}apture and \underline{R}esolve \underline{A}ssisted \underline{B}ounding \underline{S}trategy (CRABS), a syntactic-semantic hybrid strategy for extracting the information flow graph from a Python notebook.
-Figure~\ref{fig:overview_crabs} is an overview of the steps employed by CRABS to generate an information flow graph for a given Python notebook using CRABS.
-We first produce lower and upper estimates of inter-cell I/O sets based on its syntactic structure, and then prompt an LLM to resolve the differences between these two estimates (i.e., ambiguities) one by one.
+Figure~\ref{fig:overview_crabs} is an overview of the steps employed by CRABS to generate an information flow graph for a given Python notebook.
+CRABS depends critically on the concept of a notebook's \textit{inter-cell I/O set}, defined as the set of all flows of information into or out of individual cells via variables.
+We first produce lower and upper estimates of the inter-cell I/O set based on the syntactic structure of the notebook, then prompt an LLM to resolve the differences between these two estimates (i.e., ambiguities) one by one.
 To evaluate this approach, we apply CRABS to 50 representative, highly up-voted Python notebooks from the Meta Kaggle Code dataset \citep{jim_kaggle_2023}.

 Our \textbf{main contributions} are: (1) annotating 50 notebooks, manually identifying the 2437 cell-to-cell information flows and 7998 transitive cell execution dependencies in these notebooks to serve as the ground truth for our analyses; (2) producing lower and upper estimates of inter-cell I/O sets that bound the ground truth represented by our notebooks; (3) demonstrating that LLMs correctly resolve individual ambiguities in how data flows between code cells in these notebooks with 98\% accuracy; (4) showing that the CRABS strategy of prompting LLMs to answer simpler, highly specific questions about a notebook mitigates long-context challenges and eliminates hallucination of variables; and (5) generally demonstrating the effectiveness of a pincer strategy that places bounds both on the total workload assigned to the LLM, and on the individual responses that it can return.